Vince

 Before joining Pink Larkin, Vince spent 31 years with Nova Scotia Legal Aid, where he focused on income support and housing matters.
 His extensive practice covered a broad spectrum of poverty-related issues, ranging from criminal law, fine default, and cohabitation as fraud to refugee issues, social assistance, employment insurance, Canada Pension matters, and residential tenancy disputes.

-Vince's nationally and internationally recognized expertise lies in the realm of social and economic rights.
+Vince is nationally and internationally recognized in the realm of social and economic rights.
 His advocacy work has ranged from everyday representation of social assistance recipients and appearances before appeal boards to appearances before the Supreme Court of Canada.
 Vince has been involved in numerous cases before the Nova Scotia Supreme Court and Court of Appeal, consistently representing individuals living in poverty.

 Since 1995, Vince has frequently appeared before the United Nations Human Rights treaty bodies in New York and Geneva, advocating for enhanced protection of social and economic rights in Canada.
 In recognition of his exceptional contributions, the Canadian Bar Association honoured him with the John Tait Award of Excellence in 2008.
 This prestigious award is bestowed upon public sector lawyers for having made significant contributions to social justice or community affairs.